 the Confederate Army.
 The photograph was made in New Orleans at the time of the New Orleans Reunion of Confederate Veterans.

-The inscription on the banner, displayed in the photograph, is as follows: "Cherokee Veteran Indians of Thomas Legion.
-69
+The inscription on the banner in the photo is as follows: Cherokee Veteran Indians of Thomas Legion.
+69 N. C. Regiment.

 Driver; 3 Lieut.
 Col. W. W. Stringfield of Waynesville; 4 Lieutenant Suatie Owl; 5 Jim Keg; 6 Wesley Crow; 7 unidentified;

 8 Lieutenant Calvin Cagle.
 All of these men are now dead with the exception of Sevier Skitty, who lives one mile from Cherokee.